When it comes to the best carry on backpack, there are a few things you need to know…

 - Cost: > $$

-- > Carry on compliant
+- > Fully carry on compliant

 Nomatic Travel Bag is 40L of backpack-engineering-perfection.
 This bag is carry on compliant with the large majority of airlines, and you’ll be doing it in style and with optimal efficiency.
-This is a bag designed for modern, tech-savvy travelers – NOT for hikers/campers.
+This is a bag designed for modern, tech-savvy travellers – NOT for hikers/campers.

 Looking for more info?
 Check out our full review of the Nomatic Travel Bag!